 The Far End Manual Switch Back to Working-Span condition occurs when a far-end span with a Manual switch reverts to working.

-WKSWBK-type conditions apply only to nonrevertive circuits.
+WKSWBK-type conditions such as FE-MANWKSWBK-SPAN apply only to nonrevertive circuits.

 Clear the FE-MANWKSWBK-SPAN Condition